HOUSING ASSISTANCE PROGRAM

-- If found eligible and approved, Tri-CAP can assist with up to one month of past due rent if facing evection.
+- If found eligible and approved, Tri-CAP can assist with up to one month of past due rent if facing eviction.
 If currently homeless, Tri-CAP can assist with damage deposit OR first month's rent.

 - The assistance provided must resolve your crisis (prevent eviction or homelessness).
-If you owe more than Tri-CAP can assist with, you will need to provide written documentation stating that you have a payment agreement with your landlord to pay the remaining amount.
+If you owe more than Tri-CAP can assist with, you will need to provide written documentation stating that you have a payment agreement with your landlord to pay the remaining balance.

 The counselor will assess your situation and explore ways to help you become more stable in your housing situation.

 If approved, the applicant will agree to a minimum of 2 months of case management services and goal planning.